-Love Island and classical music: what’s been played on ITV2 so far?
+Love Island and classical music: what’s been played on series five of the ITV2 show?

 Love Island playing classical music?
 It’s true.
 From dramatic film themes to accompany brutal recouplings (we’re looking at you, Josh and Kaz) to soothing Debussy at bedtime, here are all the times classical music featured in the Love Island villa.